Karl Hass

-Karl Hass (5 October 1912 - 21 April 2004) was an SS Hauptsturmführer and German spy who helped deport more than 1,000 Italian Jews to Auschwitz.
+Karl Hass (5 October 1912 - 21 April 2004) was an SS Sturmbannführer and German spy who helped deport more than 1,000 Italian Jews to Auschwitz.
 A perpetrator in the Ardeatine massacre, in which 335 civilians were murdered, he was tried and convicted in Italy in 1998.
-He spent the last years of his life under limited house arrest in "the splendour of the beautiful Swiss Alps".
+Hass subsequently spent the remainder of his life under limited house arrest.

 Espionage

 Hass was born in Kiel.
 In 1934, he joined the Sicherheitsdienst (SD), the SS's intelligence service, where his ruthlessness brought promotion.
 After the downfall of Benito Mussolini and the occupation of Italy by Nazi Germany, he was sent to Rome to set up a network of radio operators and to organize saboteurs behind the invading Allied lines.
 While in Rome, serving under SS-Obersturmbannführer Herbert Kappler, he aided in the deportation of more than 1,000 Jews to Auschwitz.

 Hass had Princess Mafalda of Savoy, the daughter of King Vittorio Emanuele III of Italy, placed into German military custody, which eventually resulted in her death.
 He reputedly lured her to his headquarters in Rome by the suggestion that there was a message from her husband, who was then being held in Berlin.
 On her arrival at the German command, Hass had the princess arrested and sent for questioning to Munich.
-She was subsequently sent to Berlin and then to Buchenwald concentration camp, where she was wounded in an Allied bombing raid.
+She was subsequently sent to Berlin and then to the Buchenwald concentration camp, where she was wounded in an Allied bombing raid.
 Despite receiving medical attention at the camp, she died following an operation to amputate her infected arm.

 Ardeatine massacre

 Following a 23 March 1944 bomb attack in the Via Rasella by Italian resistance fighters that killed 33 soldiers, Hass, Capt.
 Erich Priebke and fellow officers rounded up 335 Italians and the next day transported them to the Ardeatine caves on the outskirts of Rome.
 Hass, Priebke and their soldiers systematically executed each captive with a shot to the back of the head.
-The Ardeatine massacre is one of the most notorious in the Italian history of World War II.
+The Ardeatine massacre is one of the most notorious in the history of Italy during World War II.